knpuniversity/easyadminbundle/knpu/bundle-install.md

 Wait, but what about SonataAdminBundle?
 SonataAdminBundle *is* super powerful... more powerful than EasyAdminBundle.
-But it's also a bit of a beast - a lot bigger and more difficult to get use.
-If it's has a feature that you *need*... go for it!
+But it's also a bit of a beast - a lot bigger and more difficult to use.
+If it has a feature that you *need*... go for it!
 Otherwise, jump into the easy side with EasyAdminBundle.

 ## Code with Me!